What is a bone tumor?

 If your bone cancer is in an arm or leg, your surgeon may use what’s known as limb salvage surgery.
 This means that while the cancerous cells are removed, your tendons, muscles, blood vessels, and nerves are spared.
 Your surgeon will replace the cancerous bone with a metal implant.

-Surgical techniques have improved greatly, making it much more likely that doctors can spare your limbs.
+Surgical techniques have improved greatly, too.
+Doctors are much more likely able to spare your limbs.
 However, you might need reconstructive surgery to retain as much limb function as possible.

 Radiation is often used in conjunction with surgery.
 High-dose X-rays are used to shrink tumors before surgery and kill cancer cells.
 Radiation can also reduce pain and decrease the chance of bone fractures.

-If your doctor thinks your cancer cells are likely to spread or if they already have, they might recommend chemotherapy.
+If your doctor thinks your cancer cells are likely to spread or if they already have, they may recommend chemotherapy.
 This therapy uses anticancer drugs to kill the rapidly growing cancer cells.

-Cryosurgery is another possibility.
+Cryosurgery is another treatment possibility.
 This treatment involves killing cancer cells by freezing them with liquid nitrogen.
 A hollow tube is inserted into the tumor, and liquid nitrogen or argon gas is pumped in.
 In some cases, cryosurgery can be used to treat bone tumors instead of regular surgery.

-Your doctor will want you to stay in close contact while you recover.
+Your doctor will want you to stay in close contact with them while you recover.
 Follow-up X-rays and blood tests will be necessary to make sure the whole tumor is gone and that it doesn’t return.
 You may need to have follow-up tests every few months.

 How quickly you recover will depend on what type of bone tumor you had, how big it was, and where it was located.